KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 #### Description

 In this update we introduce the new DEMO MODE.
-This mode can be used to try out or present KOLIBRI Desktop without connected devices.
+This mode can be used to try out or present PressureSuite Desktop without connected devices.

 #### Features and Enhancements

-- DEMO MODE: Added a mode to use KOLIBRI Desktop without connected devices.
-This mode can be used to to try out KOLIBRI Desktop without devices.
+- DEMO MODE: Added a mode to use PressureSuite Desktop without connected devices.
+This mode can be used to to try out PressureSuite Desktop without devices.
 - New button to delete multiple records at once.
 - Configuration: When starting a record the device time is synchronized by default with the option to deselect the synchronisation.